What is the Colon Cancer Tumour Marker CEA Test?

 Precision:

 The precision relies on the within-assay coefficient of variations and the between-assay coefficient.
-The within-assay coefficient of variations would be the variance of the result value if the same test was analysed again.
-The between assay coefficient is the variance of the result value if the same sample was reprocessed from the beginning again.
+The within-assay coefficient of variations would be the variance of the result value if the same test were analysed again.
+The between-assay coefficient is the variance of the result value if the same sample was reprocessed from the beginning again.

 In range results: